Globasa-Team/xwexi-pages-grav/03.gramati/05.tabellexi/default.eng.md

 How much rice did you buy?

 (2) **Mi le oko ku yu le kari kekwanti risi.**
-"I saw this: _You bought how much rice?_."
+"I saw this: _You bought how much rice?_"
 I saw how much rice you bought.

 (1) **Yu hare kenumer bete?**